I'm Sue Allen and I want to welcome you to Norfolk, the best and most dog friendly county in the UK....in my humble opinion!

-You can come with one or two or bring the whole pack and you will find that all the properties are PROPERLY dog welcoming!
+You can come and stay with us with one or two dogs or bring the whole pack and you will find that all the properties are

 NONE!
 There are no charges for dogs in any of the properties and there never will be.
 We don't charge for grandparents or for children (though it's sometimes tempting....!!) so why would we charge for other members of your 'family'?